-6 Insert the nylon cable tie or #18 gauge wire through grommet(s) in banner(s).
-Either put through the loop in the casting(s) or wrap around the utility pole and secure.
+6 Insert the #18 Gauge Wire Tie through the grommet(s) in the banner(s).
+Either put through the loop in the casting(s) ior wrap around the utility pole and secure.
 See Figure 2.
 This must be done to secure the banners to the pole.